Escape into the Park

 Escape into the Park is an annual festival held in Singleton Park, Swansea, South Wales, that began in July 1995.
 It started life as a spin-off to The Escape club formerly located in Northampton Lane, Swansea (later known as Club Cuba) and played host to many artists and dance DJs, and focusing on a dance and rave theme.

 From launch it was run by the club Escape, until 2005 when large clubbing group Godskitchen took over the reins.

-It took a "rest break" in 2012 but made a return in 2021 at the picturesque Singleton Park, Swansea.
-Bringing nostalgia!
-Great memories and incredible DJ’s such as Cally & Juice, Chase & Status and many more, back to this professionally orchestrated and efficiently organised legendary event.
-Returning 2022 with a set list of Legendary DJ’s and MC’s again, larger and an increase of dance tents, lived up to the previous years Quality and success.
-The Original Father’s and promoters of Escape Events instantly announced 2023’s date is fixed.
-Looks like one of South Wales Top Dance festival has made a long awaited return, putting smiles on 80’s - 90’s baby’s all over this Beautiful Coastal City and indeed the Beautiful Wales U.K.
+It took a "rest break" in 2012, returning in 2021.